-Disasters can strike quickly and without warning.
-They are frightening for adults, and can be traumatic for children, especially if they don't know what to do.
+Storms and emergencies can strike quickly and without warning.
+They are frightening for adults, and can be traumatic for children, especially if you don't know what to do.

 Family Emergency Plan

-Every family should make an emergency plan, which includes contact person(s) with whom to check in and learn family members' whereabouts and set a meet-up point.
+Every family should make an emergency plan, which includes contact person(s) to check in with so you learn a family members' location and set a meet-up point.
 Use this Family Emergency Plan (FEP) from FEMA's ready.gov to create your own family plan.

 School & Day Care Emergency Plans

 Ask your families' schools and day cares about their emergency plans, including evacuation plans and early closings.